nrossTCNJ/uart-shell-timers/README.md

    The project's code was refactored to be more organized, easier to follow, and the code's intent is more clear.
 This was done by moving the "process_command" function into its own C file, and cleaning up the main loop.

 # What was learned overall
+This project reinforced and introduced topics related to embedded systems including GPIO enables, alternate function modes, timer interrupts, register configuration, flag update enables, interrupt enables, duty-cycle and PWM, concurrency, and bare-metal programming.
+The next project will implement the SPI communication protocol with a MFRC522 sensor, meaning the project would use UART, I2C, and SPI protocols.
+Additionally, this project still has great potential for future additions such as communication with an LCD, motion sensors, etc.